minhvq0899/Honor-Thesis---Home-Credit-Default-Rate/README.md

 # Honor Thesis---Home Credit Default Rate

 I am a student  at Clark University (class of 21), double majoring in Economics and Computer Science and minoring in Data Science.
-Therefor, I was hoping I can have my honor thesis as a Data Science project in a topic that relates to both majors.
+Therefore, I was hoping I can have my honor thesis as a Data Science project in a topic that relates to both majors.

 I have always been interested in the banking industry.
 More specifically, I want to know more about loan, default rate and how can we apply data in this industry.
 In this project, I will try to build a credit risk/ scorecard model to predict how likely someone will default his/her loan.
 I will use this dataset from Home Credit to build the model.